 Sleep apnea is a condition that causes people to stop breathing for short periods while they sleep.
-It is a very common condition – an estimated 22 million Americans suffer from it – but it is disruptive all the same.
+It is a prevalent condition – an estimated 22 million Americans suffer from it – but it is disruptive.
 Many people with sleep apnea snore loudly during the night, which can be frustrating to them and anyone else in their household.

 Thankfully, there are some things you can do to alleviate its effects.
 Today, let’s discuss some tips that can help you minimize snoring and give everyone – including you – a more peaceful night’s sleep.